NiccoloSalvini/thesis/README.md

 ### Introduction:

-This repo contains my master thesis project which is once again a collection of various works done for single themed exams.
+This repo contains my master thesis project which is a collection of various works done for single exams.
 What I did was fronting different angles of the same problem.
-I started by collecting all the data from various sources by scraping, and then passing through shiny web app development and in the end getting deep with methodologies and modelling into spatial analysis.
+I started by collecting all the data from various sources by **Scraping**, and then passing through **Shiny** web app development and in the end getting deep with methodologies and modelling into **Spatial Analysis**.
 This project virtually sums up the effort I have been putting into the real estate market starting from september
 2018.